KJeppsen/SQL/Starbucks Data/README.md

 # Starbucks Related Data

 All the data here is related to in store use at a Starbucks Location.
-All data was collected by myself during my shifts.
+All data was collected by myself during my shifts, or from the Coffee Quality Institute.